[ Webinar ] 🏭🚀 Groupe SEB accelerates its 4.0 strategy with Mercateam 🫕🍳 [ Thursday, September 28, 2023 from 11 a.m. to 12 p.m. ]

 Although Lean Manufacturing 4.0 is a valuable tool for achieving operational excellence, we feel it is essential to mention certain limitations.
 Indeed, it is important to keep in mind that Lean Manufacturing 4.0 is a philosophy, an ideal to strive for, and not a model to be replicated at all costs.

-The superposition of new technologies can ultimately make the operation of a production line more expensive.
-In addition, this requires an increase in the skills of both operators and managers.
-The shortage of skills on the market is a major concern for manufacturers who are struggling to recruit their talents.
+The superimposition of new technologies can ultimately make a production line more costly to run.
+What's more, it requires an increase in the skills of both operators and managers.
+The shortage of skills on the market is a major concern for manufacturers, who are struggling to recruit their talents.

-If in-house skills upgrades are not possible, plants must rely on external expertise to maintain these technologies.
-In both cases, these are costs to be taken into consideration.
+If in-house skills upgrades are not possible, plants have to rely on external expertise to maintain these technologies.
+In both cases, there are costs to consider.

 In summary

-Lean methodologies have helped companies around the world improve their productivity and customer experience.
-Now, thanks to the technologies driven by Industry 4.0, manufacturers have a clearer understanding of the entire value chain to identify improvement opportunities and ultimately gain a competitive advantage.
+Lean methodologies have helped companies the world over to improve their productivity and customer experience.
+Now, thanks to the technologies driven by Industry 4.0, manufacturers benefit from a clearer understanding of the entire value chain to detect opportunities for improvement and, ultimately, gain competitive advantage.

 It is therefore no longer one or the other of these concepts that should be considered, but rather the combination of these two visions.
 Lean manufacturing 4.0 is still in its infancy, especially since we are already talking about the fifth industrial revolution.